نوع مقاله : مقاله پژوهشی

 Introduction

 In arid and semi-arid regions, optimal use of water resources and management of soil resources is necessary to achieve sustainable agriculture.
 Accumulation of solutes in the surface layer of the soil is one of the challenges of subsurface drip irrigation, especially in arid and semi-arid regions.
-In the drip irrigation system, the distribution and accumulation of soluble soil salts in the surface layer of the soil is more than the deeper layers and it increases with increasing distance from the drippers.
+In the drip irrigation system, the distribution and accumulation of soluble soil salts in the surface layer of the soil is more than that in the deeper layers and it increases with increasing distance from the drippers.
 Soil salinity in the subsurface drip irrigation method should not be ignored, because in this irrigation method, even in good water quality conditions, some amount of water is transferred to the soil and the salt concentration on the soil surface gradually increases.
 Therefore, it is necessary to monitor and control the soil salinity in subsurface drip irrigation conditions.
 This study was carried out in order to investigate the soil salinity and sodicity status under subsurface drip irrigation and furrow irrigation during sugarcane growth period.

 Methodology